hyperhq/blog.hyper.sh/blog/source/run-desktop-applications-in-hyper_.md

 ```
 This command will ask you for a remote access password, feel free to choose your favorite one here, let's say `PASSWORD`.

-Exit your Hyper_ container, a desktop CentOS 6 is ready in the cloud.
+Exit your Hyper.sh container, a desktop CentOS 6 is ready in the cloud.

 #### Use `fip` to connect your desktop container

-The floating IP or `fip` feature in Hyper_ cloud makes it so easy to connect to your cloud application from anywhere:
+The floating IP or `fip` feature in Hyper.sh cloud makes it so easy to connect to your cloud application from anywhere:
 ```shell
 $ fip=`hyper fip allocate 1`
 $ hyper fip attach ${fip} ${containerId}